Install macOS Mojave on Intel/AMD Desktop or Laptop Computer

 Open up your computer and unplug any extra internal hard drives that your computer has, besides the hard drive that you are installing macOS on.
 (Just unplug the hard drive SATA cables from your motherboard.)

-Remove any unnecessary PCI Cards (You can plug them later.)
+Remove any unnecessary PCI Cards and Hardware (You can plug them later.)

 Set up your motherboard’s BIOS for Mojave.